 The Town of Cheshire Human Services Department offers a variety of social service and assistance programs for our residents or all ages.
 Please review our programs listed below to see you if you or someone you know is eligible for assistance.

 This program provides assistance to income eligible households in paying for their heating costs during the winter months.
 The Cheshire Human Services Department is an intake site for Cheshire residents, and applications are forwarded to New Opportunities for Waterbury for processing.
 Households are determined eligible based on state income and asset guidelines.
 Program eligibility is based on income, liquid assets and family size.
 Applicants must provide documentation of current income and assets of all family members, in order to apply for assistance.
 Documentation of assets include most recent checking, savings, credit union statements, stocks, bonds, CDs, IRAs, etc. Applicants must provide current primary heating source bill.
 All heat sources are considered, including oil, propane, electricity, gas and wood.
 Renters who have their heat included in their rent must provide rent receipts and a copy of their lease.
 State guidelines can be found on the Connecticut Department of Social Services website or by calling Infoline at 211.

-Applications for the State of Connecticut Energy Assistance Program will begin on September 16, 2013 for the 2013-2014 winter season, by the Cheshire Human Services Department, 84 South Main Street.
-Please call the Human Services Department at 203-271-6690 to schedule an appointment; applications will be taken by appointment only.
+Applications for the State of Connecticut Energy Assistance Program will begin in September 2014 for the 2014-2015 winter season at the Cheshire Human Services Department, 84 South Main Street.
+At that time, prospective applicants should call the Human Services Department at 203-271-6690 to schedule an appointment; applications will be taken by appointment only.

 Please note: All paperwork will need to be complete at time of appointment or application will not be submitted.

 This program provides assistance to Cheshire residents who are in an emergency situation.
 Funds for this program are provided by generous donations from individuals, religious groups, and civic organizations.